bryanahusna/bryanahusna/README.md

 ### Hi there 👋
 🏫 I am currently studying in Semester 3 majoring Informatics/Computer Science, at Institut Teknologi Bandung (Bandung Institute of Technology), Indonesia

-👩‍💻 I have some skill in C, C#, Java, Python, Kotlin, and Android Development
+👩‍💻 I have experiences in C, C++, C#, Java, Python, Kotlin, and Android Development

 📧 You can freely contact me via email, bryanahusna@gmail.com
 <!--